Truck Weighing Over 3,000 kgChange

 You must present the Attestation de transaction avec un commerçant and Description du véhicule neuf forms that you received from the dealer.

-The documents you must present when you register your truck are different depending on the person or business from which you bought it.
-In any case, you must indicate:
+The documents you must present when you register your truck are different depending on the person or business you bought it from.
+In all cases, you must indicate:

 |Bought from a dealership||Bought from a business or a self-employed worker registered for the GST and QSTA business or self-employed worker that is registered for and collects the GST and QST.
 For more information, phone Revenu Québec.|